Henrietta Stewart: In favour again

-She was a godmother to Princess Elizabeth at her christening on 28 November 1596, attended the birth of Princess Margaret at Dalkeith Palace in December 1598, and held Prince Charles at his christening in 1600.
+Henrietta was a godmother to Princess Elizabeth at her christening on 28 November 1596.
+She attended the birth of Princess Margaret at Dalkeith Palace in December 1598 and Anne of Denmark gave her a jewel set with diamonds worth 1,500 crowns.
+She held Prince Charles at his christening in 1600.
 It was noted in November 1600 that she was "chiefest" in favour with Anna of Denmark.

 At the ceremony of the Riding of the Parliament in Edinburgh in January 1598, she and Anna of Denmark and the Countess of Erroll rode to Mercat Cross and watched the symbolic restoration of the forfeited earls of Angus, Erroll and Huntly, by the Lyon King of Arms to the sound of trumpets.
 It was said that the queen had so much favour to Henrietta and the Countess of Erroll that sometimes she shared a bed with one or the other.

 In April 1601 two male servants of the Marquess of Huntly were banished from Edinburgh for life for hearing the mass, and Henrietta Stewart was requested to remove from her company two female servants Margaret Wood and Barclay who had heard mass.
 She was at Stirling Castle on 24 December 1602 seeing Prince Henry and her sister, the Countess of Mar, and both sisters travelled to Holyrood Palace the next day.

 In March 1609 the Venetian ambassador in London, Marc' Antonio Correr heard that she had written to Anne of Denmark to intercede with King James for her husband, who was imprisoned in Scotland as a Catholic.
 James replied to Henrietta that Anne would not interfere with royal orders.

 She died on 2 September 1642 in Paris.
 She was buried at Lyon where her mother was buried.

 Her name is carved in stone across the upper storey of Huntly Castle in 20-inch letters, in equal prominence to her husband's.